joshbrew/HEG_ESP32/Device_README.txt

 You need the github version of the Arduino ESP32 libraries, follow steps accordingly for your OS.

-You need to change the partition scheme to "Minimal SPIFFS" in the Arduino Tools menu.
+You need to select the correct board via the Boards menu and change the partition scheme to "Minimal SPIFFS" in the Arduino Tools menu.

 Required Libraries:
 Arduino ESP32 latest dev or official build via git